jwells-github/GrimeArchive-Downloader/README.md

 # GrimeArchive-Downloader

-A Python program that downloads all of the grime mixes hosted on https://www.grimearchive.org/
+A Python program that downloads all of the grime mixes hosted on [The Grime Archive](https://www.grimearchive.org/)

 An artist filter may be entered to restrict downloads to mixes that contain specific artists.